mariam138/ultimate-ateez-quiz/README.md

 4. After creating the buttons, I wanted to add click events to them all to create a *"CheckAnswer"* function.
 When I declared the **"optionButtons"** variable outside of the **"createOptions"** function and logged the node list to the console, it gave a length of 0.
 I realised that this was because the separate option buttons were being created inside the function, giving them **function scope**.
 By declaring **"optionButton"** as an empty variable *outside* the **"createOptions"** function, this allowed it to have a global scope.
 Logging the array of the option buttons to the console then worked, giving a length of 3.

+5. To allow the user to only have the option of clicking one of the option buttons, I added `{once:true}` to the event handler.
+However, after adding the exit and next buttons underneath the quiz, this feature seemed to also affect these buttons, even though the click event was only on the **options-area div**.
+So when clicking on the exit button first, then going back into the quiz from the modal, none of the option buttons were responding to the click event again.
+To stop this, I added **"e.stopPropagation()"** to the click events for the **exitModalButton** and **continueQuizButton**.

 ## Credits

 ### Code